Rankings and measurements

 Ranking and Measurement of vehicles on the Green Vehicle Guide

 Vehicles listed on the Green Vehicle Guide (GVG) website are primarily ranked on the basis of testing conducted by manufacturers in accordance with the ADR for fuel consumption labelling.
-Testing is conducted by manufacturers as part of the certification process for all light vehicles up to 3.5 tonnes sold in Australia.
+Testing is conducted by manufacturers as part of the certification processes for vehicles sold in Australia.

 Australian vehicle emission standards largely reflect international standards developed through the United Nations World Forum for the Harmonisation of Vehicle Regulations.
 These standards form the basis of vehicle emission standards adopted in Europe and many other countries, and are commonly known as the "Euro" standards.